 I haven’t included salt in this recipe as the fish sauce is quite salty.
 Taste and add salt if required.

-If the sauce is too thin you can thicken it with a slurry of cornflour and water.
-Just drizzle it into the curry slowly, over a low heat, stirring all the while, until the sauce has thickened to your liking.
+If the sauce is too thin you can thicken it with a slurry of 1 teaspoon of cornflour mixed with a tablespoon of water.
+Just drizzle it into the curry slowly, over low heat, stirring all the while, until the sauce has thickened to your liking.

 Garnish with chopped coriander and serve immediately with a side dish of jasmine rice.